 The Bolivian Squirrel Monkey (Saimiri boliviensis) is a primate, and a mammal, from the rainforests of Central and South America.

 The Bolivian Squirrel Monkey has short fur that looks yellowish, with a black head, white throat and ears, and black around their mouth.
 Sometimes they are called Death’s Head Monkey.
 It is also known as the Black-Capped Squirrel Monkey.

 It can grow to 35 centimetres (13 inches) long, with a 42 centimetre (16 inch) tail.

-Bolivian Squirrel Monkeys are diurnal (active during the day), omnivorous (eating meat and plants, and even eggs) and arboreal (living in trees).
+The Bolivian Squirrel Monkey is diurnal (active during the day), omnivorous (eating meat and plants, and even eggs) and arboreal (living in trees).
 It forages on the ground for food.

-They live together in multiple male and multiple female groups with up to 500 members.
+It lives together in large, multiple male and multiple female groups with up to 500 members.

 Female Bolivian Squirrel Monkeys are pregnant for 150-170 days, before giving birth to a live young.
 Only the mother cares for her own baby until it is 18 months old.